arav06/aws-fundies/aws-services-fundamentals.md

 ### Creating and attaching an EBS volume

-* Attach the volume to an EC2 instance.
-Ensure that you have a running EC2 instance

 1. In the console, we will search for 'ec2' since EBS is related to EC2
 2. In the left bar, scroll down and find 'Elastic Block Store'.
 Ensure that we are in the right region
 3. Click on 'Volumes' and then in the top left we will click on 'Create volume'